suhaan2485/Smart-Blinky/README.md

 The Arduino Codes can be found in the File named "Arduino Codes" attached in this github repo!

-The Gerber(.zip) file can be found directly in the main branch or "KiCad Files" Folder
+The Gerber file/s can be found directly in the main branch or "KiCad Files" Folder